Subhampops/Interview-Ai/README.md

 ## ❤️ **Acknowledgements**

-**This Project is made Under the guidance of Dr. Abhishek Bandyopadhyay** A huge thank you to all mentors, testers, and early users who helped refine this platform.
+**This Project is made Under the guidance of Dr. Abhishek Bandyopadhyay.**
+A huge thank you to all mentors, testers, and early users who helped refine this platform.
 We built this with the belief that **AI can empower every student to shine in interviews**.